HenrikJoreteg/hjs-webpack/README.md

 When this happens, you'll want to run the following to install the related dependencies as well.

-Included here for you copy/paste enjoyment:
+Included here for your copy/paste enjoyment:

 ```
 npm i --save autoprefixer-stylus babel babel-loader css-loader react-hot-loader style-loader stylus-loader url-loader webpack-dev-server yeticss